 Parallel communication pattern analysis

-pattern and how to analyse the parallel communication pattern using
+Analyse the parallel communication pattern using NetworkX.

 The layout of a distributed array across processes (MPI ranks) is